We continue from India.

 Byejoe Punch with Chinese Bai Jui Spirit, Lychee, Coconut and Pineapple Juice – $10.50

 Overall, China offers some highs and lows.
-Most of the food tastes good, though I didn’t think the Pancake delivered on its promise and it’s a bummer to see the price of the potstickers rise 25% in exchange for a bite of slaw that’s going to be pushed to the side.
-It’s a surprisingly good stop for a mixed drink (or two), though.
+Most of the food tastes good, but is overpriced.
+It’s a bummer to see the price of the Potstickers rise 25% in exchange for a bite of slaw that’s going to be pushed to the side.
+China remains a surprisingly good stop for a mixed drink (or two), though.